Team254/FRC-2014/README.md

 Other Contents
 --------------
 * **The Data Logger** is a webapp built to log data on a graph coming from the robot via HTTP reguests that return JSON.
 (See com.team254.lib.ChezyHTTPServer for JSON generator or app/json.php to generate random json)
+* **Cheesy Vision** is a python app that communicates with the robot.
+Based on input from the webcam, it sends data telling the robot which hotgoal to shoot in.
+It's main repository is found [here](https://github.com/Team254/CheesyVision)